geoff-project/coi/docs/guide/cancellation.rst

         ...

-If you write a host application yourself, you will usually want to create a `~cernml.coi.cancellation.TokenSource` and pass its token to the optimization problem if it is cancellable:
+If you are writing a **host application** (i.e. something that runs other people's optimization problems), you will usually want to create a `~cernml.coi.cancellation.TokenSource` and pass its token to the optimization problem if it is cancellable:

 .. code-block:: python
+    :linenos:
+    :emphasize-lines: 7, 30-32, 51

     from threading import Thread
     from cernml import coi